kirilltm04/ATM_Project/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE License.

 ## Author